Magnetic implant: Safety

 Infection has also been cited as a source of failure within RFID and related microchip implanted individuals.
 Either due to improper implantation techniques, implant rejections or corrosion of implant elements.

-MRI scanners

 Magnets and ferrous materials, including implants, are not allowed in proximity of MRI machines, because of the extreme magnetic force.

 In popular culture

 Transhumanism is a movement to upgrade the human body with technology.
 This includes simple implants like magnets, as well as more advanced cybernetics and robotic limbs.